jdmonin/JSettlers2/doc/Readme.developer.md

   - Click "Test Connection"
   - Click Finish
 - Run the `socserver-sqlite` configuration
-  - This line should appear in the console: `User database initialized.`
+  - In console, this line should appear near the top of the output:
+    `User database initialized.`
 - The database is now ready for use, development, and debugging.
 - To create player users, see [Readme.md](../Readme.md) and use `SOCAccountClient`.
   The first account you create should be `adm` (named in property